def-codes/the-better-thing/packages/graphviz-format/traversal/README.md

 Essentially everything is a composition (composite).

+### See level

+At higher abstraction levels, explicit traversals may not often be necessary.

 The traversals here are currently oriented towards in-memory object graphs.

 In-memory object graphs are inherently invisible.

+For those working “below see level” , this invisibility is crippling.

+At some level, you need to directly follow object-to-object references.

+### Selection

+Unconditional traversals are trivial to implement.